For Canadian Residents Only

 What do I get in the end?

-When your cat passes the Certification testing requirements in accordance with the conditions outlined by MSAR you will receive official certification documents from MSAR (paperwork, ID card, and Service Cat collar) to assist with housing and landlord requirements for Service Animal Access.
+When your cat passes the Certification testing requirements in accordance with the conditions outlined by MSAR you will receive official certification documents from MSAR (Service Cat I.D.
+Paperwork) to assist with housing and landlord requirements for Service Animal Access.